flipside-org/flipside.org/_posts/notes/2013-07-31-map-interaction-and-zoom-levels.md

 {% endhighlight %}

 The map click will always fire on the Parishes because they are the most detailed element in the ```District > Municipality > Parish``` stack.
 When the click event occurs, Mapbox provides all the attributes of the parish that were included in the original layer in Tilemill, including the AAID.
+This allows us to generate the proper ID based on the zoom level.

 {% highlight javascript %}
 // *** Layer.
 Grid of administrative borders.
 Used for interactivity.